The top 5 mistakes aged care companies make when choosing a workforce compliance management system

 You may also decide to work with a provider like Humanforce that offers customised onboarding and training.
 That way, you’ll gain instant access to materials when you need quick answers, but also individualised assistance when you’re just starting out.

 Automating employee scheduling is a win-win for aged care workers at all levels.
-Not only do these systems free up management’s bandwidth to focus on more critical tasks (since they aren’t acting as middle-men between employee shift changes), it also empowers employees with more autonomy so that they can focus on what they do best - providing leading care to residents.
+Not only do these systems free up management’s bandwidth to focus on more critical tasks (since they aren’t acting as middle-men facilitating employee shift changes), but it also empowers employees with more autonomy so that they can focus on what they do best - providing quality care to residents.

-With an automated scheduling system, employees can swap shifts on their own, rostering is simplified, and the risk of human error is significantly reduced.
-Workforce compliance systems can also streamline payslip delivery for companies that are required to provide them by hand or electronically within one day of payday – and they can improve COVID safety by deploying contactless clocking solutions that avoid cross-contamination.
+With an automated Rostering & Scheduling solution like Humanforce, employees can swap shifts on their own, rostering is simplified, and the risk of human error is significantly reduced.
+Workforce compliance systems can also streamline payslip delivery for companies that are required to provide them by hand or electronically within one day of payday – and they can improve worker health and safety by deploying contactless clocking solutions that avoid cross-contamination.

 Skill profile staffing automation helps your facility avoid penalty rates stemming from employees working outside normal hours with automatic time tracking.
-They also provide the flexibility to monitor and enforce skill profiles and their required staffing ratios with automatic alerts signaling when you’re acting out of compliance.
+This also provides the flexibility to monitor and enforce skill profiles and their required staffing ratios with automatic alerts signalling when compliance obligations are being compromised.

-Finally, expiration tracking can automatically restrict log-ins for employees with expired certifications and vaccinations.
+Finally, expiration tracking, like that seen in Humanforce’s Compliance Management solution, can automatically restrict log-ins for employees with expired certifications and vaccinations.
 In a manual environment, things will inevitably slip through the cracks.
 A system like Humanforce can help you stay compliant and protect you from unwanted penalties, while also lowering costs, streamlining your operations, and seamlessly supporting your facility’s unique needs.

 Share